Freelance vs permanent employment, which is best for you?

 When it comes down to it, it’s a lifestyle choice.
 Assessing your values will help you decide what’s most important for you.

-If you value stability and comfort, then full-time employment may be the better option for you.
-Full-time is great if you enjoy routine and prefer staying with a company for the long-term.
+If you value stability and comfort, then permanent employment may be the better option for you.
+Permanent is great if you enjoy routine and prefer staying with a company for the long-term.

 If unemployment or uncertainty scares you then chances are you’ll prefer a permanent position.
 Permanent employment usually offers security advantages such as unions and termination notices.